waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **MOOMOO MILK:** Restores 100 HP.
 Purchased at MOOMOO FARM.
 - **Type Effectiveness:** Water is neutral vs. Bug/Grass (e.g., Paras).
 Initial assumption was wrong.

 ## IV.
-Ilex Forest Puzzle Log
-*Goal: Find the lost Farfetch'd to get HM01 (CUT).*
-- **Current Status:** Puzzle is active.
-The Farfetch'd was at (29, 22) facing left.
-- **Test:** Stepped on the twig at (29, 30).
-- **Result:** The Farfetch'd at (29, 22) disappeared.
-This confirms that twigs trigger its movement.
-- **Current Hypothesis (H21):** Since the Farfetch'd was facing left, it has teleported to a new location in the western part of the maze.
-The next step is to systematically search that area to find it.
-- **Falsified Hypotheses Summary:**
-  - H1-H3: Pre-puzzle interaction attempts with twigs/trees were ineffective.
-  - H8-H15: Early attempts to locate the Farfetch'd after scaring it from the east were unsuccessful.
-  - H17: The Farfetch'd did not return to its original puzzle area after speaking to the apprentice.
-  - H18: Leaving and re-entering the forest did not reset the puzzle.
-  - H19: The Farfetch'd was not in the western maze *before* the puzzle was reset.
-  - H20: The Ilex Forest Shrine is not involved at this stage, as the path is blocked by a CUT tree.

-## V. Untested Assumptions & Alternative Hypotheses
+Untested Assumptions & Alternative Hypotheses

-- **HEADBUTT_TREE Interaction:** Confirmed that pressing 'A' on a HEADBUTT_TREE does nothing.
-This interaction method is invalid.
-- **Farfetch'd Location Alternatives:**
+- **Farfetch'd Puzzle Alternatives:**
-  1. The Farfetch'd is in a hidden area of the forest, accessible through a path I haven't found yet.
+  1. The Farfetch'd has teleported to a different, unexplored area of the forest.
+  2. The puzzle has reset, and the Farfetch'd is back at its starting position in the eastern part of the maze.
+  3. There is another way to interact with the Farfetch'd besides stepping on twigs (e.g., approaching from a specific angle).
-  2. The Ilex Forest Shrine at (8, 22) is involved in the puzzle, and I need to interact with it again.
+  4. The Ilex Forest Shrine at (8, 22) is involved in the puzzle, and I need to interact with it again.

 ## Misc.
 Tips & Info
 - Liz mentioned a Pokémon Salon in Goldenrod run by two brothers.
 One is good, one isn't, but the younger one is sometimes better.